bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.2 =
+We updated all functionality for Limit Attempts Pro plugin.

 = V1.6.1 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.1.